kyma-project/community/sig-and-wg/wg-knative/knative-eventing-default-pubsub.md

 ## Requirement

-* The pluggable Knative layer for the messaging middlewar (Knative ClusterChannelProvisioner) is available and deployable.
+* The pluggable Knative layer for the messaging middleware (Knative ClusterChannelProvisioner) is available and deployable.
 * Operator will provision the pluggable layer into Kyma (Knative ClusterChannelProvisioner).
   > Note: There will be some refernce examples that customers can follow.
 The provisioning/deployment will be an operator action as customes can choose a implementation specific to their needs.
 * Kyma is updated to use Knative version 0.4+.

-## The out-of-box Kyma installation
+## The out-of-the-box Kyma installation

 The OOB Kyma installation will have NATS Streaming set as the default messaging middleware.
 The required Knative configurations will be set to use that.